riceissa/issarice.com/wiki/making-my-working-environment-portable.md

 idiosyncrasies of the configuration API provided by the particular software in question.

+TODO talk about "configuration bankruptcy"; I've encountered the concept most frequently as ".emacs bankruptcy".

 More generic software rant: I encounter *a lot* of small software-related nuisances in my daily life.
 And, having learned how to program, I know that, theoretically, I could spend